olafurj13/INTOmarkdown/README.md

 /////////////////////////////////////////////////////////////////////////

 Sveinn Henrik Kristinsson sveinnhk13@ru.is
+Bitcoin

+Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
+Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
+Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.
+The original Bitcoin software bay Satoshi Nakamoto was released under the MIT license.
+To download Bitcoin source code https://github.com/bitcoin/bitcoin

+Miro Video Converter

+Miro Video Converter is a super simple way to convert almost any video to h.264, MP4, WebM (vp8), Ogg Theora, or for Android, Droid, iPhone, iPod, iPod Touch and more.Miro Video Converter is free and open source software licensed under version 3 of the GNU General Public License.
+Here you can download the  Miro Video Converter source code http://ftp.osuosl.org/pub/pculture.org/miro/src

+GIMP is an acronym for GNU Image Manipulation Program.
+It is a freely distributed program for such tasks as photo retouching, image composition and image authoring.
+The terms of usage and rules about copying are clearly listed in the GNU General Public License.
+Here can you download GIMP source code http://www.gimp.org/source
 ## 5. Unnið með Git (2. hluti)

 Hér þarf ekkert að gera annað en að setja niðurstöður úr 4. fyrstu liðunum inn í þetta skjal.